 Social Value Approach

 The Council is required to consider whether to consult on how the economic, social and environmental well-being of the Borough might be improved through commissioning and procurement.
 Download the Social Value Policy for more information on the Social Value Approach.

-- Telford & Wrekin Council has committed to apply Social Value to all contracts above £10k.
+Telford & Wrekin Council has committed to apply at least 10% evaluation criteria to Social Value on all contracts above £10,000 (where appropriate).

 The approach is to include Social Value but not to replace broader objectives like public consultation, service user consultation, stakeholder engagement.